We have a range of spokespeople available for media interviews.

 Sarah McMullen, Director of Impact and Engagement

-She joined NCT in 2014 and has nearly 20 years’ experience working in research, evaluation and service development related to pregnancy and early life.
+She joined NCT in 2014 and has over 20 years’ experience working in research, service development and communications relating to pregnancy and early life.
 Sarah has a particular interest in physical and mental health, and strengthening support services for expectant and new parents.
 She lives in Nottingham with her partner and twin daughters.

 Elizabeth Duff, Senior Policy Adviser

 Elizabeth is NCT’s Senior Policy Adviser and can discuss subjects including maternity services, midwifery and birthplace settings (home, midwife-led units, hospital).